 - 41. This section provides guidance on taking a systematic approach to identifying priorities for future designations, in order to create coherent, comprehensive national networks of Ramsar Sites which, when considered as a global network, will help to fulfil the vision for the Ramsar List.
 When developing and implementing a systematic approach to identifying the priority wetlands for designation as Ramsar Sites, Contracting Parties should consider the following issues. - 42.
 Review national objectives.
 As a precursor to developing a systematic approach for identifying future Ramsar Sites, Parties should give careful consideration to the Objectives set out in Section 3 of this Strategic Framework.
 Those objectives provide an essential basis for the creation of a national network of Ramsar Sites and the extent to which that can contribute to the vision for the List of Wetlands of International Importance. - 43.
 Territory of the Contracting Parties and transfrontier situations.
 Wetland inventories should be certain to take into consideration all parts of the territory of the Contracting Party.
-In accordance with Article 5 of the Convention and the Guidelines for international cooperation under the Ramsar Convention (Resolution VII.19, 1999), special consideration should be given to identifying and designating transfrontier wetlands, not just those that occur across national boundaries but also those that straddle internal jurisdictional boundaries such as between neighbouring provinces (see Section 5.11.2 below).
+In accordance with Article 5 of the Convention and the Guidelines for international cooperation under the Ramsar Convention (Resolution VII.19, 1999), special consideration should be given to identifying and designating transfrontier wetlands, not just those that occur across national boundaries but also those that straddle internal jurisdictional boundaries such as between neighbouring provinces (see Section 5.11.2 below).5 - 44.
+Inventories and data.
+Contracting Parties are urged to establish the extent and quality of information that has been collected on wetlands within their territory and take steps to complete an inventory if this has not yet been done.
+Inventories should be undertaken using accepted models and standards as advocated by the Ramsar Convention (see Resolutions VII.20 and VIII.6 and Ramsar Convention Secretariat 2010c).
+It is important to stress that the lack of an inventory should not, however, prevent designations where adequate information is already available for some sites. - 45.
+Consistent with the developing scientific knowledge of the status and distribution of wetlands, their associated plants and animals, and their functions and values, national wetland inventories and/or lists of potential Ramsar Sites should be subject to periodic review and updating (Strategy 1.1 of the Ramsar Strategic Plan 2009-2015).

-&lt;sup>5 Turkey entered a reservation to the adoption by consensus of this paragraph of the Resolution.
+5 Turkey entered a reservation to the adoption by consensus of this paragraph of the Resolution.
 The text of the reservation appears in paragraph 453 of the COP11 Conference Report.